Board of Directors

 Christina Danbi Choi

-Raphael An is a Federal Crown with the Public Prosecution Service of Canada in Toronto, Ontario.
+Raphael An is a Federal Crown for the Public Prosecution Service of Canada.
 He specializes in tax fraud and drug offences.
-Raphael is also a chapter member of the Ontario branch of the Korean Canadian Lawyers Association.
+Raphael is also an executive committee member of the Ontario branch of the Korean Canadian Lawyers Association.
+He obtained his B.Sc. from the University of Western Ontario and his J.D. from the University of Toronto.